Australia

 This appointment can commence by directors passing a resolution once they have determined that the company is insolvent or likely to become insolvent.
 Less commonly, a secured creditor may also appoint a voluntary administrator.

-The benefit of a Voluntary Administration (VA) is that it doesn’t necessarily lead to the cessation of the company.
-A VA provides the opportunity for a Deed of Company Arrangement (DOCA) to be proposed which may involve the sale of a company’s business and/or assets.
-This type of appointment can afford the company some breathing space from creditors while directors consider the best course of action moving forward.
+The benefit of a Voluntary Administration (VA) is that it doesnโ€™t necessarily lead to the cessation of the company.
+A VA allows for a Deed of Company Arrangement (DOCA) to be proposed, which may involve the sale of a companyโ€™s business and/or assets.
+A DOCA typically involves debt restructuring to allow the company to settle its obligations in a manageable way.
+This type of appointment can afford the company some breathing space and delay having to pay creditors while directors consider the best course of action moving forward.

 Once a voluntary administrator is appointed, they will assess any DOCA that is proposed and recommend the best option for both the business and its creditors, being either of the three following options: